foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/011-detector-fields.md

 - This ADR considers fields that apply on each particular detection or decision made by the detector model.
 - Knowledge of future model plans is being restricted here, so only a few examples are given with already released model functionalities.

 ## Decisions
-- The updates will affect what endpoints of the detector API return, and changes will be reflected on the orchestrator API as well
-- To keep the experience consistent among various detector API endpoints i.e. `/text/contents` vs. others, any added fields will be on the same level e.g. on the same level as `detection`.

-- We will add a new high-level field of `metadata`
+- We will add a new high-level field of `metadata` to account for additional model information from detectors.
+This field will provide a dictionary with string keys and arbitrary values, so that values are not constrained to particular types like strings or floats.
+This will enable flexibility and is how APIs like [Llama Stack](https://github.com/meta-llama/llama-stack) provides additional information, whether on datasets or models.

 Example
 ```json